rostools/cog-flow-intro/git.md

 {{< include /includes/_wip.qmd >}}

-:warning: Maybe even more a collection of random notes than a wip or a draft :warning:

-:warning: I'm debating with myself whether this is too basic.
-I guess it would be necessary for a "intro to git and github practices module", but might be too basic for describing the workflow practices of our team? :warning:

 **Disclaimer**: If you are already familiar with Git and version control, you can skip this section.

 ## Introduction